openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `git log`

-**[BD: Perhaps it would be helpful to first illustrate what `git log` does before the complicated `git log --all --graph --decorate --oneline`]**

 To show commit logs, we can use the [`git log`](http://git-scm.com/docs/git-log) command.
+In it's default form, `git log` shows a plain list of commits, printing their hashes, timestamp, author and commit message.
-Its output is heavily customizable, one nice thing we can do is generate a primitive tree view with this incantation *(which you could save under an [alias](http://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) to make it shorter, but this is out of scope for this tutorial)*:
+Its output is heavily customizable, and one nice thing we can do is generate a primitive tree view with this incantation *(which you could save under an [alias](http://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) to make it shorter, but this is out of scope for this tutorial)*:

     $ git log --all --graph --decorate --oneline
     * bc636f4 (celebration) Let us celebrate!